Qarj/WebImblaze-Framework/README.md

 You can see WebImblaze example output here: [WebImblaze-Example](http://qarj.github.io/WebInject-Example/)

-## Quick Start Guide - 5 minutes to install and use!
+## Quick Start Guide - 5 minutes to install and use

 ### Linux